tsmagnum/Hyper-V-Report/README.md

 ## Overview

 This PowerShell script automates the collection of detailed information about a Hyper-V environment, including hosts, virtual machines, snapshots, replication status, virtual hard disks (VHDX), network adapters, and virtual switches.
 It generates an HTML report and optionally sends it via email.
+Support for clustered environments will be introduced in a future release.

 ---